Adi-tya-shukla/SMART_TODO/README.md

-2. Navigate to the Project Directory:
+2. Navigate to the Project Directory: cd SMART_TODO

-bash
-Copy
-Edit
-cd SMART_TODO
 3. Install Dependencies:

-bash
-Copy
-Edit
 npm install
+npm i -g vite // for safer side

-4. Start the Development Server:
+4. Start the Development Server: npm run dev

-bash
-Copy
-Edit
-npm start
 The application will open in your default browser at http://localhost:3000.

 Usage